AVG Antivirus Review 2023

 Camera Trap

-AVG Antivirus's premium packages are on the upper end of the price spectrum from amongst the services in our sample.
-Since comparing prices between providers is difficult owing to the different features they offer, we created a template and selected the package from each service that comes closest to approximating this.
+AVG Antivirus's premium packages are on the upper end of the price spectrum among the services in our sample.
+Since comparing prices between providers is difficult owing to the different features they offer, we created a template and selected the package from each service that comes closest to it.
 You can check the results of this in the table below:

 1.